 Nothing screams rough and tough survivalist guy like carrying a good old fashion manly sewing kit!

-- fix a ripped tent or tarp
+- Fix a ripped tent or tarp.

-- and in an emergency should be able to stitch up a wound.
+- And in an extreme emergency, stitch up a wound.

-Fishing line is a lot stronger than thread, and is a far better option when putting together a survival sewing kit.
+Braided fishing line is a lot stronger than thread, and is a far better option when putting together a survival sewing kit.

 Here are a couple of things that you may want to add to your survival sewing kit: